 Emissions from the food production are included in this source category.
 In Italy the industrial food production is expanding.
-A comprehensive activity data for this sector is not available; energy fuel consumption was estimated to be 62 PJ in 1990 and 113 PJ in 2015.
+A comprehensive activity data for this sector is not available; energy fuel consumption was estimated to be 62 PJ in 1990 and 109 PJ in 2016, about half of energy from biomass.
 Value added at constant prices has increased of 0.6% per years from 1990 to 2003 and almost constant from 2004.

 This source category also includes emissions from the cogeneration of electricity.
-Due to the transformation of those plants in power plants directly connected to the grid, and so reported in category 1.A.1.a, the percentage of the category 1.A.2.e CO_2 emissions due to electricity generation has reduced from 1990 to 2015.
+Due to the transformation of those plants in power plants directly connected to the grid, and so reported in category 1.A.1.a, the percentage of the category 1.A.2.e CO_2 emissions due to electricity generation has reduced from 1990 to 2016.